Qinisfighting/sass/spec/at-rules/forward.md

   * Let `rule-config` be an empty [configuration][].

+    * The `rule-config` opaque ID will be generated deterministically for the location it was declared at.

   * For each variable `variable` in [the current configuration][]:

     * If `variable`'s name begins with `prefix`: